A mycoplasma-free ES cell line with 40 chromosomes.

 Typically, chimeras are constructed to generate mice from gene-targeted or gene trapped ES cell lines.
 ES cells injected into host embryos give rise to mosaic mice known as chimeras.

-Male ES cells are injected into unsexed blastocysts.
-If the host embryo is female and the male ES cells make germ cells, the chimera will often be a fertile male.
+cells, the chimera will often be a fertile male.
 Host embryos from a strain which won't compete too strongly with the ES cells are used, and the two components (ES and host embryo) are genetically marked with coat color genes so that the contribution of the ES cells to the animal can be determined easily.
 If the proportion of ES cell descendents in the coat of the animal is high, the probability that ES cells are represented in gametes is also high, since ES cells mix thoroughly with host cells early in embryogenesis.
 The coat color marking system also makes it possible to determine, with appropriate crosses, if the offspring of the chimeras are from the ES cell component or host embryo component.
+129 ES cells give rise to brown coat

-129 ES cells give rise to brown coat color because they are A/A (wild type Agouti), and the C57BL/6J host embryos give rise to black coat color because they are a/a (recessive nonagouti).
+and the C57BL/6J host embryos give rise to black coat color because they are a/a (recessive nonagouti).
 The ES cells are from the 129 strain of mice; the host embryos are from the C57BL/6J strain of mice.
 If these chimeras are bred to a/a non-agouti mice (for example C57BL/6J, then any brown offspring (A/a) must have arisen from ES cell-derived gametes, and 50% of the brown offspring are expected to carry the knockout allele.
 Alternatively, the transmission of the mutation can be assayed directly by PCR or Southern blot assays of tissues from the offspring.

 If the ES cells are from the C57BL/6J strain (a/a, Tyr/Tyr and black), the host embryo will be albino C57BL/6J (a/a, Tyrc-2J/Tyrc2-J and white).
 Breeding such chimeras to albino C57BL/6J can generate black offspring (a/a, Tyr/Tyrc-2J) from the ES cell component, 50% of which should carry the mutation, and white offspring (a/a, Tyrc-2J/Tyrc-2J) from the host embryo component.